bhavesh-chainani/topic_modelling/README.md

 Even if we were to apply a supervised machine learning algorithm, currently available topic models suffer from two limitations:

-    (i) they cannot handle unknown words by default (ii) they cannot easily be applied to other languages - except the one in the training data- since the vocabulary would not match.
+    1. they cannot handle unknown words by default
+    2. they cannot easily be applied to other languages - except the one in the training data- since the vocabulary would not match.

 Training on several languages together, though, results in a vocabulary so vast that it creates problems with parameter size, search, and overfitting.